Addressing the sustainability challenges in our top 20 products and ingredients.

 The production of salads has a range of environmental impacts.
 In the UK, the main impact is greenhouse gas emissions from artificial heating and lighting required for early-season production.
 Some of our suppliers are industry leaders in terms of energy efficiency and the use of innovative anaerobic digestion.

-Cane sugar especially is linked to a number of challenges including low wages, poor working conditions and threatened smallholder livelihoods.
+Cane sugar especially is linked to a number of challenges including low wages, poor working conditions and threatened smallholder livelihoods with many small planters abandoning plots due to high input costs resulting in a significant decrease in sugar cane production.
 Water use and water wastage is high in both cane and beet sugar.
 We are currently working with our supply base, NGOs and certification bodies to explore how we can best improve human rights issues and environmental sustainability in our sugar sourcing.

 Tea is associated globally with low wages, often accompanied by social challenges for the wider tea-growing communities.
-All our tea is now certified by the Ethical Tea Partnership, and all our Own Brand black tea sold in the UK is Rainforest Alliance Certified.
+All our UK and ROI Own Brand black, green and Rooibos tea is 100% Rainforest Alliance certified and in addition Tesco is an active member of the Ethical Tea Partnership.

 Together with Oxfam, the Malawian tea association and leading tea brands, we are also part of the Malawi 2020 coalition - a collaborative effort to improve productivity and yield across the Malawi tea industry, empower workers, and ultimately achieve living wages for tea workers by 2020.
-It has already led to two collective bargaining agreements with associated wage increases.
+We also pay a higher than market value purchase price for our Malawian tea, which is NGO verified, to generate additional value for the estate workers.
+Additionally, 5p from every pack of Tesco Extra Strong tea bought is directly donated to run community projects at our strategic tea estate from which we buy our Malawian tea.

 Sourcing tuna sustainably is about more than just the catch method.
 It is about the health of stocks, the impact on other marine life, how fishermen and crews are treated, and how the whole fishing area is managed.